 - State Flavored Tobacco Product Laws

 State Statistics Used in the Report

-Adult smoking and tobacco use rates are taken from the CDC's 2018 Behavioral Risk Factor Surveillance System.
-Adult tobacco use includes having used cigarettes, smokeless tobacco, or electronic cigarettes on one or more of the past 30 days.
+Adult smoking rates are taken from the CDC's 2022 Behavioral Risk Factor Surveillance System for all states.
+Adult smoking means having used cigarettes on one or more of the past 30 days.

-High school smoking and tobacco use, and middle school smoking rates are taken from CDC's 2017 Youth Risk Behavior Survey, state youth tobacco surveys or other state-based surveys that measure youth smoking or tobacco use rates.
-High school tobacco use includes having used cigarettes, cigars, smokeless tobacco, or electronic vapor products on one or more of the past 30 days for most states.
+High school smoking and tobacco use, and middle school smoking rates, are taken from CDC's 2021 Youth Risk Behavior Survey, state youth tobacco surveys or other state-based surveys that measure youth smoking or tobacco use rates.
+High school tobacco use includes having used cigarettes, cigars, smokeless tobacco or electronic vapor products on one or more of the past 30 days for most states.
 In states where the tobacco products covered by the survey used are different, a sentence has been added to the state-specific footnotes on each state page describing the tobacco products included.

-Health impact and economic information is taken from CDC's Smoking Attributable Mortality, Morbidity and Economic Costs (SAMMEC) software.
+Economic cost information is for 2018 and from multiple sources, see this CDC website page for details.
 Smoking attributable deaths reflect average annual estimates for the period 2005-2009 and are calculated for persons aged 35 years and older.
 Smoking-attributable health care expenditures are based on 2004 smoking-attributable fractions and 2009 personal health care expenditure data.
 Deaths and expenditures should not be compared by state.

 State-by-state tobacco-related revenue data (revenue from state tobacco settlement payments and tobacco taxes) is provided by the Campaign for Tobacco-Free Kids.